Dulon18/Node-JS-Tutorial/README.md

   # Features of Node.js:

 Asynchronous and Event Driven − All APIs of the Node.js library are asynchronous, that is, non-blocking.
-It essentially means a Node.js-based server never waits for an API to return data.
+It essentially means a Node. js-based server never waits for an API to return data.
 The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 Very Fast − Being built on Google Chrome's V8 JavaScript Engine, the Node.js library is very fast in code execution.